rvennam/gloo-mesh-multicluster-routing-demo/README.md

   --set licensing.glooMeshLicenseKey=$GLOO_MESH_LICENSE_KEY
 ```

-Get the IP address of the Mgmt server and the telemetry gateway
+Get the IP address of the mgmt server and the telemetry gateway.
+These will be needed for the agent in cluster 2 to connect to it.
 ```
 export TELEMETRY_GATEWAY_IP=$(kubectl get svc -n gloo-mesh gloo-telemetry-gateway  -o jsonpath='{.status.loadBalancer.ingress[0].ip}') export TELEMETRY_GATEWAY_PORT=$(kubectl -n gloo-mesh get service gloo-telemetry-gateway -o jsonpath='{.spec.ports[?(@.name=="otlp")].port}')